Skip to content

 With the digital landscape expanding rapidly, the attack surface of organizations has grown exponentially.
 This expansion has led to an increase in the vectors through which cyber threats can penetrate, making traditional methods of vulnerability management inadequate.
 CTEM addresses this gap by providing a framework that not only identifies vulnerabilities but also assesses them in the context of the broader threat landscape, offering a more comprehensive approach to cybersecurity.

-The Five Stages of a CTEM Program
+The Five Stages of CTEM Program

 A well-structured CTEM program typically consists of five stages: scoping, discovery, prioritization, validation, and mobilization.
 Each stage plays a critical role in ensuring that the organization’s digital assets are protected against the ever-evolving threat landscape.